FlutterFlow/flutterflow-documentation/docs/resources/projects/libraries.md

 ## Library Values

-**Library values** are essentially variables created and used by a library publisher and intended to have their values set by the library consumer.
-These values allow library publishers to create configurable variables that are useful in different contexts, such as API keys, global settings, or other project-specific configurations.
-These values allow consumers to input specific data required for the library to function properly in their project.
+**Library values** are essentially variables created and used by a library author and intended to have their values set by the library user.
+These values allow library author to create configurable variables that are useful in different contexts, such as API keys, global settings, or other project-specific configurations.
+These values allow library users to input specific data required for the library to function properly in their project.

 For example, If someone has built a library that uses OpenAI API, they would define a Library Value for the OpenAI API key.
-As the consumer of the library, when you import, you must provide your own API key to ensure the library functions properly.
+As the user of the library, when you import, you must provide your own API key to ensure the library functions properly.

-By using Library Values, the publisher allows consumers to adapt the library to their own configurations without hardcoding sensitive or project-specific data, like API keys, into the library itself.
+By using Library Values, the library author allows users to adapt the library to their own configurations without hardcoding sensitive or project-specific data, like API keys, into the library itself.

-### Create Library Values as Publisher
+### Create Library Values as Author

-The publisher defines the variable name, data type (e.g., string, enum), whether the variable is nullable, and an optional default value.
+The library author defines the variable name, data type (e.g., string, enum), whether the variable is nullable, and an optional default value.

 To create library values, navigate to **Settings and Integrations > App Settings > Publish as Library > Library Values** section and click **+ Add Value**.